arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli credentials init --file-format json`

-It is also possible to specify credentials directly in `ARDUINO_CLOUD_CLIENT` and `ARDUINO_CLOUD_SECRET` environment variables.
+It is also possible to specify credentials directly in `ARDUINO_CLOUD_CLIENT`, `ARDUINO_CLOUD_SECRET` and optionally `ARDUINO_CLOUD_ORGANIZATION` environment variables.
 Credentials specified in environment variables have higher priority than the ones specified in credentials files.
+Please note that credentials are correctly extracted from environment variables only if all the mandatory credentials parameters (client and secret) are found in environment variables. (think of it as another config file but with higher priority)

 #### Find credentials